-&lt;sup>931 C.F.R. § 1010.810(b).
+931 C.F.R. § 1010.810(b).

-&lt;sup>10The appropriate federal prudential regulators are required to prescribe regulations requiring the insured depository institutions under their supervision to establish and maintain procedures that are reasonably designed to assure and monitor the compliance of such institutions with the BSA.
+10The appropriate federal prudential regulators are required to prescribe regulations requiring the insured depository institutions under their supervision to establish and maintain procedures that are reasonably designed to assure and monitor the compliance of such institutions with the BSA.
 12 U.S.C. § 1818(s).
 Regulations requiring the establishment of BSA compliance programs are codified at 12 C.F.R. § 21.21 (OCC); 12 C.F.R. § 208.63 (Federal Reserve); and 12 C.F.R. §§ 326.8 (FDIC).

-&lt;sup>11State regulators may also conduct safety and soundness examinations of nondepository financial institutions, such as money transmitters.
+11State regulators may also conduct safety and soundness examinations of nondepository financial institutions, such as money transmitters.
 The authority of states to regulate money transmitters varies from state to state.

-&lt;sup>1231 U.S.C. § 5330; 31 C.F.R. § 1022.380.
+1231 U.S.C. § 5330; 31 C.F.R. § 1022.380.

-&lt;sup>13Money transmitters are not required to obtain a license to operate in the state of Montana.
+$^{^{13}}$ Money transmitters are not required to obtain a license to operate in the state of Montana.

-which, at a minimum, must provide for (1) a system of internal controls to ensure ongoing compliance, (2) a designated individual or individuals responsible for managing BSA compliance (BSA compliance officer), (3) training for appropriate personnel, and (4) independent testing for BSA/AML compliance.
+All banks and money transmitters are required to establish an AML compliance program that includes policies, procedures, and processes which, at a minimum, must provide for (1) a system of internal controls to ensure ongoing compliance, (2) a designated individual or individuals responsible for managing BSA compliance (BSA compliance officer), (3) training for appropriate personnel, and (4) independent testing for BSA/AML compliance.
 Additionally, as of May 11, 2018, banks and certain other financial institutions are required to implement appropriate risk-based procedures for conducting ongoing customer due diligence.
 Banks must also have policies and procedures for opening accounts and verifying the identity of each customer and monitoring transactions and reporting suspicious activity.
 Finally, banks and money transmitters must comply with certain reporting requirements, including the following:

-- CTR: A bank must electronically file a CTR for each transaction in currency-such as a deposit or withdrawal-of more than \$10,000 - SAR: Banks are required to electronically file a SAR when a transaction involves or aggregates at least \$5,000 in funds or other assets, and the institution knows, suspects, or has reason to suspect that the transaction meets certain criteria qualifying as suspicious.
+- CTR: A bank must electronically file a CTR for each transaction in currency-such as a deposit or withdrawal-of more than \$10,00014 - SAR: Banks are required to electronically file a SAR when a transaction involves or aggregates at least \$5,000 in funds or other assets, and the institution knows, suspects, or has reason to suspect that the transaction meets certain criteria qualifying as suspicious.15